Course Outline

 Access SQL & Database Design

-- Filtering data with various Where clause options
+- Data filtering – various Where clause options

-- Utilizing Sub-queries for filtering, virtual tables, and columns
+- Sub-queries – filtering, virtual tables, and columns

 - Establishing relationships